chrisglein/chrisglein.github.io/rum-runner/rules.md

 ## 4. ☠️ FACE HAZARDS
 The pirate then encounters the face-up hazards 🌊 (if any) one at a time, starting with the furthest away from the island that is being raided.

 Each hazard has one or more costs listed at the bottom of the card.
-The pirate checks to see if they can fulfill any of these costs.
-If they can pay one, they must.
-If they cannot pay any then the pirates have failed the hazard and the raid will be unsuccessful.
+The pirate checks to see if they can fulfill each of these costs.
+If they could pay multiple, then they choose one to pay.
+If they cannot pay _any_ of the hazard's costs then the raid will be unsuccessful.

 Some details on hazard costs:
+- If they pirate can pay one of a hazard's costs then they must, _even if they don't want to_.
+- Hazard costs are read from the pirate's perspective, and any choices are made by the pirate.
+For example, if the pirate player is asked to trash crew, the pirate player would choose which crew.
+- Only members of the raiding party can be affected by the hazard.
+You may not pay hazard costs with other ships or crew (unless specified otherwise by the cards in play).
 - Many hazards require skills like **navigation** (🧭) or **combat** (⚔).
 These are resources that are provided by the raiding party.
 To meet a requirement for 🧭🧭, for example, the pirate player could source that from a combination of a ship (their _Sloop_) and one of its crew (_Stinky Pete_).
 Each ship or crew skill icon can only be used once per raid, so if a second hazard is encountered in the same raid then those costs will need to be met by different members of the raiding party.
-- Only members of the raiding party can be affected by the hazard.
-You may not pay hazard costs with other ships or crew (unless specified otherwise by the cards in play).
-- Hazard costs are read from the pirate's perspective, and any choices are made by the pirate.
-For example, if the pirate player is asked to trash crew, the pirate player would choose which crew.

-After a hazard has been evaluated (either successfully or unsuccessfully) check if the hazard has any 🟡 on it.
-- If it has one or more 🟡, return one of its 🟡 to the bank.
-- If it has no 🟡, trash the hazard card.

-The hazard is now resolved.
-- If the pirate was unable to pay any of the hazard's costs then the raid is stopped (and is **unsuccessful**).
-- If one of the ships in the raiding party no longer has any crew then that ship is no longer part of the raiding party.
-- If there are no ships in the raiding party then the raid is stopped (and is **unsuccessful**).

-If the raid has not been stopped this process continues with the next face-up hazard closest to the island, then the next, until no more remain.

-When all face-up hazards have been resolved and the raid was not stopped the raid is considered **successful**.

 <table>
 <tr><th colspan="2">Example 1</th></tr>